open-telemetry/opentelemetry-specification/specification/api-tracing.md

 be exceptions when Tracer is streaming event and has no mutable state associated with the `Span`).

-Call to `End` of a `Span` MUST not have any effects on child spans.
+Call to `End` of a `Span` MUST NOT have any effects on child spans.
 Those may still be running and can be ended later.

 Parameters:
-- (Optional) Timestamp to explicitly set the end timestamp
+- (OPTIONAL) Timestamp to explicitly set the end timestamp

 This API MUST be non-blocking.